sc00termcgavin/Documentation/docs/comptia/section2.md

 ### Password Attacks

+- **Brute Force**: Trial and error method by trying all possible combinations of passwords or keys.
+- **Credential-Stuffing**: Attackers employ usernames and passwords leaked from other breaches and try them on different websites, banking on the fact that many users reuse their passwords across multiple sites.
 - **Spraying**: Password spraying involves attempting a few commonly used passwords against many accounts simultaneously.
-- **Brute Force**: Trial and error method by trying all possible combinations of passwords or keys.

-## Indicators of Compromise (IOC)
+### Indicators of Compromise (IOC)

 - **Impossible travel**: The detection of a user login activities that are geographically impossible or highly unlikely based on the physical constraints of time and distance.
   - Indicator: Login activity from two or more locations that are far apart geographically